Skip to content

 The Shadow Government Network

-A Proposal for Open, site Continuous Citizen Participation in Government
+A Proposal for Open, Continuous Citizen Participation in Government

 Introduction